swdeveloperabhi/Campora/README.md

 Security

-Building real-world products
+Building real-world, production-oriented products

-This project was built for learning, not shortcuts.
+This project was built for learning deeply, not for shortcuts.

-finally!!!
+Finally!!

-If you’re a developer, recruiter, or learner — feel free to explore the app, review the code, or suggest improvements.
+If you’re a developer or learner, feel free to:

+Explore the app

+Review the code

+Suggest improvements

 Campora is just the beginning 🚀